AdoptOpenJDK/adoptopenjdk-getting-started-kit/advanced-steps/how_to_use_jtreg_-_java_regression_test_harness.md

 ./test/
 ```

-Plenty to learn and know about OpenJDK hence we look at the tests to learn about the implementation code behind. them..,
+Plenty to learn and know about OpenJDK hence we look at the tests to lear about the implementation code behind. them...